Robert-van-Engelen/Forth850/README.md

 ## Z80 floating point math routines

-I've written a collection of Z80 IEEE 754 single precision floating point math routines, see [math.asm](math.asm).
+I've written a collection of Z80 IEEE 754 single precision floating point math routines, see [mathr.asm](mathr.asm) a version with three IEEE 754 rounding modes and a simpler [math.asm](math.asm) with truncation.
 My objective was to make them as efficient as possible, such as by using the shadow registers instead of memory.
 No memory is used, except at most one push-pop pair to move a value between the (shadow) registers.
 The second objective was to keep the code size small by using tricks with CPU arithmetic and flags.
-The floating point library is under 1KB.
+The floating point library is about 1KB.

 Single precision floating point values are stored in registers BC (high order) and DE (low order) to form a 32 bit float `bcde` and shadow float `bcde`'.